 In a rare combination of serendipity, passion, and empowerment, I personally ended up with one of those unspoken roles: the most prodigious producer of LinkedIn t-shirts.

 2010 LinkedIn for Breast Cancer Awareness Shirt

 At the recent Silicon Valley Comes to the UK trip, I had the chance to have a great conversation with Dave Hornik on why making t-shirts matter to high tech start-ups.
 Believe it or not, I felt that this was a subject important enough to capture in a blog post.
-(I’ll write a separate blog post on how to make truly great high tech t-shirts, which is a field of expertise unto itself.)
+(My friends from Print My Logo and I will write a separate blog post on how to make truly great high tech t-shirts, which is a field of expertise unto itself.)